lifia-kg/lifia-kg.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: Mapper
-description: another without an image
+description: A tool that converts CSV datasets into knowledge graphs in TTL format, using a real-estate ontology to structure the information.
-img:
+img: assets/img/mapper.PNG
-importance: 3
+importance: 2
-category: fun
+category: work
+giscus_comments: true
 ---

 Every project has a beautiful feature showcase page.